Skip to content

 git clone https://github.com/fractal-analytics-platform/fractal-server.git

-will initialise a Python virtual environment and install Fractal Server and all its dependencies, including development dependencies.
-Note that to run commands from within this environment you should prepend them with poetry run, as in poetry run fractalctl start.
+will create a new virtual environment in ./.venv and install the main dependencies (and optionally the dev/docs groups).
+Note that to run commands from within this environment you should prepend them with uv run (as in uv run --frozen fractalctl set-db).

 Update database schema

-Whenever the models are modified (either in app/models or in app/schemas), you should update them via a migration.
+Whenever the models in app/models are modified, you should update them via a migration.
 To check whether this is needed, run

 If needed, the simplest procedure is to use alembic --autogenerate to create an incremental migration script, as in